Smudge202/smudge202.github.io/_posts/2019-01-06-monogame-di.md

 ## Initialisation

-If you may remember from my [previous post](http://blog.devbot.net/game-loop/#dependency-injection) there's actually two aspects of dependency injection I would like to improve.
+You may remember from my [previous post](http://blog.devbot.net/game-loop/#dependency-injection) there's actually two aspects of dependency injection I would like to improve.
 The first is constructor injection for my `Game` class during initialisation (when the game first loads, or perhaps resumes from sleeping in some cases).
 The second case was *scoped convention injection* during each iteration of the loop (each time the `Update` method is called).

 The two mechanisms are very different so we'll tackle each in turn.
 Whenever you make a change to an application, there are several things you need to take into account, one of which is *performance*.
 I could spend time benchmarking application initialisation times before and after my changes, but the fact is, if your game reads any file (textures, sprites, audio clips, etc) or pops out to the internet, which is very likely when you're loading a game, the minuscule amount of time it takes to run dependency injection by comparison makes it a complete non-entity.
 As such, I'm not even going to consider performance for game initialisation.
 However, when we look at interfering with the update loop, which runs very often and needs to execute very quickly, we'll definitely spend some time benchmarking.